kchua220/The-Wheel-of-Taste/README.md

 -----------------------------------------------------------------------------------------------------------
 ## Let’s Spin the Wheel! 🎉

 Explore the app and embark on a delicious journey with The Wheel of Taste!
-Feel free to open an issue or reach out if you have suggestions or feedback!
+Feel free to reach out if you have suggestions or feedback!